-GMs Note - It should be obvious that this "warlord" is in fact the brains behind the entire mongoliant community, and his removal/death would likely bring an end to their technological dominance over the Lost City.
-Without this unusually intelligent master, the mongoliants would certainly break apart as a result of internal struggle.
+GM's Note: It should be obvious that this "warlord" is in fact the brains behind the entire mongoliant community, and his removal/death would likely bring an end to their technological dominance over the Lost City.
+Without this unusually intelligent master, it is almost certain the mongoliants would break apart as a result of internal struggle.